Ex-drug executive Shkreli to face U.S. fraud trial in June 2017

 NEW YORK (Reuters) - Martin Shkreli, the former pharmaceutical executive who last year became a lightning rod for criticism of soaring prescription drug prices, is now scheduled to go on trial in June 2017 in the U.S. government’s securities fraud case against him.

-U.S. District Judge Kiyo Matsumoto, in Brooklyn, New York, set a June 26, 2017, trial date in the case against Shkreli, 33, and Evan Greebel, a former lawyer for Retrophin Inc (RTRX.O), a biopharmaceutical company which Shkreli founded and headed until 2014.
+U.S. District Judge Kiyo Matsumoto, in Brooklyn, New York, set a June 26, 2017, trial date in the case against Shkreli, 33, and Evan Greebel, a former lawyer for Retrophin Inc, a biopharmaceutical company which Shkreli founded and headed until 2014.

 Prosecutors had sought to have the four-week trial take place as soon as February.
 But Benjamin Brafman, Shkreli’s lawyer, pushed for a June date, citing his schedule in other cases and complex motions he planned.